 After loading up on the essential focaccia carbs at the Mercato Centrale , Peter and I headed to the Florence Duomo, the cathedral of Santa Maria del Fiori.
-A so-called “friend” had told us that climbing to the top of the Duomo was an experience not to be missed.
+A so-called “friend” had told us that climbing to the top of the Duomo was one of the top things to do in Florence.

 What he forgot to share was that it was 463…very…steep…stairs to the pinnacle of the Florence Duomo.

 By step number 462 I was thinking about defriending him on Facebook, isn’t that what people now do when they believe someone has done them wrong?
 But, then came step number 463.